 Managing risks in the face of change

 It’s a similar case in warehouse operations.
-New risks and hazards continue to sprout as the warehouse operations scale up (e.g. more goods handled, increasing usage of both the horizontal and vertical space).
+New risks and hazards continue to sprout as the warehouse operations scale up.
+As more goods are handled, increasing usage of both the horizontal and vertical space is required.
 As a result, risk management in warehouses requires a dynamic approach.

 That’s why one of the first steps in risk management is consulting the workers.
-They are in the frontlines and they’re the ones most familiar with the safety and health risks present in the workplace.
+They are in the frontlines.
+They’re the ones most familiar with the safety and health risks present in the workplace.
 When operations change or scale up, they will be the ones to first notice the new risks.

 Workers and managers work hand in hand in identifying the things or potential events that may harm people.
 Some of those common things and events are:

 - Equipment, materials and substances used or present in or within the vicinity of the workplace

 - The work tasks and how these are performed